khoongwk/tp/docs/UserGuide.md

 * You are unable to edit an existing service's service code.
 Service codes are automatically generated by the Service Manager when adding a new service.
 * Refer to [Service Manager Command Parameters](#421-service-manager-command-parameters) for more details about each parameter.
-* Editing a service in the service manager will not change the details of any appointments associated with that service as they are kept as separate records and might result in unwanted side effects to the revenues and clients.
+* Editing a service in the service manager will not change the details of any appointments associated with that service as they are kept as separate records and might result in unwanted side effects to the revenue and clients.
 Please edit the appointment after editing the service if you want the service's edited details to be reflected.

 </div>